-Our BC Disinherited Will Lawyers warn the area is somewhat confused at law but cases like Hall v Hall Estate 2011 BCCA 354 indicate a trend towards upholding the disinheriting of a child if the deceased Will maker’s reasons for doing so are found to be factual accurate and logical.
+Our BC Disinherited Will Lawyers warn the area is somewhat confused at law but cases like Hall v Hall Estate 2011 BCCA 354 indicate a trend towards upholding the disinheriting of a child if the deceased Will maker’s reasons for doing so are found to be factually accurate and logical.

 In Holvenstot v.
 Holvenstot Estate 2012 BCSC 923, the Court concluded that a parent may make a list of reasons for disinheriting a child and the onus is on the child to prove the stated reasons are false or irrational.
 The Holvenstot Estate case stands for the proposition that although a judge concludes that a large number of the stated reasons by the deceased testator are false, the court can still conclude that the remaining valid and rational reasons may justify disinheritance or a greatly reduced share of an estate going to a child.